laravel/nova-docs/3.0/installation.md

 ],
 ```

-Or use the following CLI command:
+Or, you may use the following CLI command to add the path repository to your `composer.json` file:

 ```bash
 composer config repositories.nova '{"type": "path", "url": "./nova"}' --file composer.json